irahv/Genetic-Algorithm/Documentation/read_me.md

 5. **Optimization Goal**:
    - The algorithm aims to optimize the objective function within the given number of generations.
 Although the focus is on generating better solutions with each generation, the process is bound by the specified generation count.

+6. The objective function must be modified according to the specific problem or optimization task you are aiming to solve.
+It should accurately reflect the criteria or goal that needs to be optimized, ensuring the algorithm's performance aligns with the desired outcome
 ```